larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 Select the **Title** in the paper and click the **EXTRACT** bookmarklet.
 Hover over terms in the text or lines in the table.

-_4. What happens when you hover over the terms?_
+_4. What happens when you hover over the terms under the selected text section?_

 Use the buttons in the popup to copy the data into a spreadsheet (e.g. Microsoft excel/[Google sheets](https://docs.google.com/spreadsheets/u/0/)) or text file (e.g. Notepad/[Notepad++](https://notepad-plus-plus.org/downloads/)) or save it in tabular (tsv/csv) format.